cyberdefendersprogram/cybergrader/README.md

 | `exam_submissions` | `user_id text`, `exam_id text`, `stage_id text`, `score integer`, `max_score integer`, `submitted_at timestamptz` |

 Supabase gives you managed Postgres, authentication, storage, and a built-in REST interface.
 Compared with Amazon RDS you avoid managing separate IAM, connection pooling, or realtime features, but RDS gives you tighter VPC integration and more control over parameter groups.
 For this MVP, Supabase is the quickest way to match the platform spec because it bundles auth and APIs.
 You can still point the service at RDS by omitting the Supabase variables and adding a custom store implementation if you need full AWS alignment.

+### Versioning

+The app version is stored in the root `VERSION` file and is exposed by FastAPI (`app.version`) and `/health`.

+- Format: `MAJOR.MINOR.PATCH`
+- Current policy: start at `0.0.N`.
+Increment `N` on every check‑in.
+Backward‑incompatible changes are allowed until the version explicitly moves to `0.1.N`.
+- Update the `VERSION` file with each change that alters behavior.

 ### Deployment